 If your website isn’t offering users a mobile-friendly experience, your rankings may be much lower on mobile than they are on desktop.
-This is one of the reasons why mobile and desktop search results are split out in our Rank Checker report.
+This is one of the reasons why mobile and desktop search results are split out in our Rank Tracker report.

 If you want to check whether or not your website is mobile-friendly, you could use Google’s free mobile-friendliness testing tool.
 Simply submit your website URL and, once your website has been analyzed, Google will send you an easy-to-read report about your site’s mobile-friendliness, as well as additional resources to help you learn more.

 (Quick note: Google mobile rank tracking is only available on our SEO Pro plan)